 Quality of relationship between Board Members and theManagement.

 The above criteria are broadly based on the Guidance Note on BoardEvaluation issued by the Securities and Exchange Board of India on January 5 2017.

-The Chairman of the Board had one-on-one meetings with each IndependentDirector and the Chairman of NRC had one-on-one meetings with each Executive andNon-Executive Non-Independent Directors.
+The Chairman of the Board had one-to-one meeting with the IndependentDirectors ('IDs') and the Chairman of NRC had one-to-one meeting with the Executive andNon-Executive Non-Independent Directors.
 These meetings were intended to obtainDirectors' inputs on effectiveness of the Board / Committee processes.

 The Nomination and Remuneration Committee reviewed the performance ofthe individual directors and the Board as a whole.

 In the Board meeting that followed the meeting of the IndependentDirectors and the meeting of the NRC the performance of the Board its Committees andindividual directors were discussed.

 In the coming year the Board intends to enhance focus onsustainability and digital interventions.